You can read about the history of the JLC on our history page.

 However, the policy environment has become increasingly specialised.
 CST are the experts on antisemitism, while care organisations like Jewish Care and Norwood know all the details of social care policy.
 The JLC brings all of these experts around the table to discuss policy issues with the Board and with each other, to help formulate and implement plans.

 The President of the Board of Deputies is also President of the JLC’s Council of Membership, and a formal liaison committee regulates the relationship between the Board and the JLC.
 The Board and JLC run joint projects together such as the Fair Play Campaign Group.
 Staff from the JLC and the Board speak many times every day.

 Of course, the Board of Deputies is a democratic body which has many diverse opinions among its 250 Deputies.
 Just as you can always find MPs who oppose every Government initiative, so there are backbench Deputies who are opposed to the Board’s relationship with the JLC as well as those who support it.
 However, the Board’s elected leadership works closely with the JLC, and the JLC is committed to maintaining its strong relationsip with the Board.

 Perhaps it is understandable that a body made up of the heads of organisations will have fewer young people on it.
 On the issue of gender equality, there are no such excuses.
 Relatively few Jewish organisations are headed by women.
 This is a major concern for the JLC, leading us to establish and support a Commission on Women in Leadership in the Jewish Community.
-This commission will report with definite recommendations in 2012.
+The findings of this report can be found here.